 Shannon’s VBA3C Story: Vaginal Birth After Multiple Cesareans

 Shannon, another client of mine, had 3 Cesareans before she decided she wanted to try for a VBAC.
-Many parents don’t have the option to attempt a VBAC after just one Cesarean, and finding a provider to support a TOLAC after more than one Cesarean can be tricky.
+Many parents don’t have the option to attempt a VBAC after just one Cesarean, and finding a provider to support a VBAC after 3 C-sections can be tricky.

 Shannon switched providers to a well-known OBGYN in Utah that supports VBAMC.
 Her first was a C-section for a suspected big baby, and her second was for a breech baby.
 For her third birth, she didn’t think she had any other options, so she had a scheduled Cesarean.